Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 24 April 2025 19.54.31 UTC
+- WIB: Kamis, 24 April 2025 20.35.57 UTC
-- WITA: Kamis, 24 April 2025 20.54.31 UTC
+- WITA: Kamis, 24 April 2025 21.35.57 UTC
-- WIT: Kamis, 24 April 2025 21.54.31 UTC
+- WIT: Kamis, 24 April 2025 22.35.57 UTC

 Kutipan Inspiratif:
-"Strategy is a style of thinking, a conscious and deliberate process, an intensive implementation system, the science of insuring future success."
+"I am not bound to win, but i am bound to be true.
+I am not bound to succeed, but i am bound to live up to what light i have."

 Kategori: success